csound-plugins/csound-plugins/src/klib/docs/dict_new.md

 !!!
 Note

     With the second variant it is possible to create a dict and give it initial values at the same time.

+## Args

+* `Stype`: the type of the dictionary, see below
+* `icapacity`: the initial size of the dictionary.
+If not given a sensible default is used.
+Dictionaries can grow as they are filled, but since this requires memory allocation, it can be unsafe during performance
+* `key0, value0, ...`: initial key:value pairs

 ## Types